tomzx/blog.tomrochette.com-content/agi/books/paul-jorgensen-software-testing-a-craftsmans-approach/article.md

 * A program path is a sequence of DD-paths, and an MM-path is a sequence of module execution paths

 ## 14 System Testing
+* The goal is not to find faults but to demonstrate correct behavior

+## 14.1 Threads
+* A scenario of normal usage
+* A system-level test case
+* A stimulus/response pair
+* Behavior that results from a sequence of system-level inputs
+* An interleaved sequence of port input and ouput events
+* A sequence of transitions in a state machine description of the system
+* An interleaved sequence of object messages and method executions
+* A sequence of machine instructions
+* A sequence of source instructions
+* A sequence of MM-paths
+* A sequence of ASFs

+## 14.1.2 Thread Definitions
+* An Atomic System Function (ASF) is an action that is observable at the system level in terms of port input and output events
+* In an event-driven system, ASFs are separated by points of event quiescence; these occur when a system is (nearly) idle, waiting for a port input event to trigger further processing
+* Given a system defined in terms of ASFs, the ASF graph of the system is the directed graph in which nodes are ASFs and edges represent sequential flow
+* A source is an Atomic System Function that appears as a source node in the ASF graph of a system; similarly, a sink ASF is an Atomic System Function that appears as a sink node in the ASF graph
+* A system thread is a path from a source ASF to a sink ASF in the ASF graph of a system

+## 14.2 Basis Concepts for Requirements Specification
+## 14.2.1 Data
+* The focus is on the information used and created by the system
+* We describe data in terms of variables, data structures, fields, records, data stores, and files

+## 14.2.2 Actions
+* Actions have inputs and outputs, and these can be either data or port events
+* Synonyms: transform, data transform, control transform, process, activity, task, method, and service

+## 14.2.3 Devices
+* These are the sources and destinations of system-level inputs and outputs

+## 14.2.4 Events
+* An event is a system-level input (or output) that occurs on a port device
+* Events are like actions in the sense that they are the translation point between real-world physical events and internal logical manifestations of these

+## 14.2.5 Threads
+* A sequence of actions

+## 14.2.6 Relationships among Basis Concepts
+* An action can occur in several threads, and a a thread is composed of several actions

+## 14.4 Use Case-Based Threads
+## 14.4.1 Levels of Use Cases
+* High level
+* Essential
+* Expanded essential
+* Real

+## 14.4.4 Converting Use Cases to Event-Driver Petri Nets
+* At a minimum, a well-formed use case should conform to these requirements
+	* The event sequence cannot begin with an output event.
+This could just be considered as a precondition
+	* The event sequence cannot end with an input event.
+This could be considered as a postcondition
+	* Preconditions must be both necessary and sufficient to the use case.
+There are no superfluous preconditions, and every precondition must be used or needed by the use case.
+Similarly for postconditions
+	* There must be at least one precondition and at least one postcondition

+## 14.6 How Many Use Cases?
+## 14.6.1 Incidence with Input Events
+* Customer/user and developers identify port-level input events
+* Use cases provoke the recognition of port inputs events, and they, in turn, suggest additional use cases

+## 14.6.2 Incidence with Output Events
+* Similar to Incidence with Input Events, but with outputs

+## 14.6.3 Incidence with All Ports Events
+* The combination of both Incidence with Input and Output Events

+## 14.6.4 Incidence with Classes
+* Develop an incidence matrix showing which classes are needed to support which use cases

 # See also